Cyfrin/Updraft/courses/formal-verification/1-horse-store/39-foundry-opcode-debugger/+page.md

 Utilize the commands along the bottom of the screen to navigate, you're looking for our `calldataload` or our `function selector` checks.
 These are clear indicators that we're looking at our contracts implementation.

-Foundry's debugger allows us to step through execution op code by op code very similarly to how the evm.codes playground works!
-We've seen this a few times before in our experiments learning about op codes, but I encourage you to play with this debugger until you're familiar with it.
+Foundry's debugger allows us to step through execution opcode by opcode very similarly to how the evm.codes playground works!
+We've seen this a few times before in our experiments learning about opcodes, but I encourage you to play with this debugger until you're familiar with it.
 Trying things out is the best way to learn.

 With the read functionality tested, we can move on to the write functionality, the ability to set a number of horses through `SET_NUMBER_OF_HORSES()`.
 Putting things together, I'll remind you how our `Base_TestV1.t.sol` should look.